toberge/TDAT3020/10_ctf1/ctf/README.md

   + oh-ho-ho, the second hint was a real spoiler...
   + simply POSTing to /page/1/edit gave the last flag.

++ soooo...
+Without `sqlmap`, just typing
+  `' OR 0 UNION SELECT "asdf" FROM dual; --`
+  in the password field resulted in _actually_ getting logged in.

 # Micro-CMS v1

 ## Flag 0